cyrsis/reactjssandbox/README.md

 https://medium.com/@housecor

-## Package.config can do for uis is run task
+## Package.config can do for is is run task

 ## Note for barbel is that should not do multiple version at the same time